Our cinemas are open to everyone—find all our special screenings and accessible options here.

 Over-60s can join the Silver Screen Club for £4.50 tickets at non-IMAX screenings before 17.00, Monday to Thursday.
 Complimentary tea and coffee is served on Thursday mornings.
 To sign up, ask at the box office on your next visit.

-Audio description is available at these screenings for those with visual impairments.
+Audio description is available at these screenings for blind and partially sighted visitors.
 Description is undetectable to anyone not wearing a headset.

-These screenings have subtitles (closed captioning) for those with hearing impairments.
+These screenings have subtitles (closed captioning) for d/Deaf and hard of hearing visitors.

 These screenings are open to all families with children, but are particularly aimed at families with children under 12.
 Unaccompanied adults will not be admitted.